can-lab10/Parameter-Efficient-Fine-Tuning-IA3-for-Topic-Modelling/README.md

-# Topic Modeling with IA3 fine-tuning LLMs
+# Parameter Efficient Fine-Tuning (IA3) for Topic Modelling

 In this readme file you will find instructions for setting up the repository and executing the code.